Maayeka

 States to the North of Delhi usually prefer Samosas – which are largely similar in concept.
 I am from UP, but was brought up on the crisp khasta version of kachoris because I was brought up in Mathura.
 I guess that’s because it is one of India’s largest pilgrimage destinations.
 Hence the cuisine in Mathura has evolved to cater to visitors from all corners of India – and with a large number of visitors coming in from Gujarat and Bengal.

 There are several varieties of kachoris made commonly, and are often sold at the roadside stalls or halwai shops as a breakfast or evening snack.
-Oma Pehelwan (in Mathura, Uttar Pradesh) and Netram Halwai (in Allahabad, Uttar Pradesh) are two iconic kachoriwaalas that you should try if you’re ever in these cities.
+Oma Pehelwan (in Mathura, Uttar Pradesh) and Netram Halwai (in Allahabad, Uttar Pradesh) are two iconic kachoriwala that you should try if you’re ever in these cities.

 That said, my mother makes the best kachoris of all.
 The recipe I am sharing today is my mom’s specialty – and is a mid way version between the soft (poori) and hard (khasta) varieties.
+You can also call it Aloo Ki poori

 I also make different types of recipes often.
 What makes a kachori a true delight are the accompaniments – best served with Aloo tamatar ki sabzi, chutney and pickles.
 Several vendors in Uttar Pradesh serve it with Sweet and Sour Pumpkin Curry and I guess it’s largely due to the cheap availability of pumpkins in UP.